johnandersen777/johnandersen777.github.io/content/symbiosis.md

 Category: Informational                                            October 2024

-       Technical Specification of Communication Methods Among Earth's Symbionts:
+       Specification for Implementing Bio-Inspired Communication Methods:
-           Focusing on Endosymbiotic Relationships and Subtle Biophysical Fields
+       Leveraging Endosymbiotic Mechanisms for Instruction Reception in Artificial Lifeforms

 Abstract

-   This document specifies the communication methods implemented by Earth (referred to herein as "our Earthly Mother") to facilitate interactions between Her symbionts, with a focus on endosymbiotic relationships that have influenced humanity.
-Emphasis is placed on the technical details of the networks, including the use of magnetic fields, electromagnetic interactions, and other subtle biophysical mechanisms.
-The aim is to provide a comprehensive understanding of these natural communication protocols and their implications for biological systems.
+   This document provides a technical specification for implementing communication methods inspired by Earth's symbionts, particularly focusing on endosymbiotic relationships and subtle biophysical mechanisms.
+The aim is to guide the development of artificial lifeforms that can receive instructions in ways analogous to human biological processes.
+The specification covers the utilization of magnetic fields, electromagnetic interactions, quantum biological processes, and biophoton communication.
+This document is intended for developers and researchers working with advanced AI models to create lifeforms that mimic human communication modalities.

 Status of This Memo